Many people are aware of the essential elements of Individual Retirement Accounts:

 When an employee leaves a company and decides to move their 401(k) assets to an IRA, a “direct” rollover is the easiest and most effective path.
 With a direct rollover the money is sent directly from the 401(k) to the company providing the IRA account.

-In addition to the transfer being complicated, any mistakes can trigger taxes and penalties.
+In addition, to the indirect rollover being complicated, any mistakes can trigger taxes and penalties.
 And the money has to be deposited in the IRA account within 60 days.

 Roth IRA conversions

 A Roth IRA conversion is all about the future – a future in which people hope they will pay less in taxes.

 The main drawback of IRAs is paying taxes on withdrawals; the main advantage of Roth IRAs is not paying taxes on withdrawals provided the funds have been in the Roth IRA for a minimum of five years.
 However, moving funds from a traditional IRA to a Roth IRA does create a taxable event in the year of the conversion.

 Example: Bill and Susan retired from their jobs at 64.
 They have decided to wait to collect Social Security until they turn 70 so they will collect about 32% more in payments.
 With an annuity and part-time jobs they currently have taxable income of $50,000, which is enough to cover their current needs when added to their cash assets.

 In 2020, Bill and Susan fall in the 12% tax bracket for couples who are married and filing jointly ($19,751 - $80,250).
 This gives them $30,250 of additional room – before they are subject to the 22% tax bracket.

 If Bill and Susan do a Roth conversion this year for $30,250, they will owe $3,630 in taxes.
 Most tax advisors suggest paying the money from other funds rather than depleting their Roth money, but it can be done either way.
 If they do the same thing for the next five years, they will have moved $181,500 out of their IRA accounts into Roth accounts.